Computational chemistry

-As a result, a whole host of algorithms has been put forward by computational chemists.
+Computational chemistry is a branch of chemistry that uses computer simulations to assist in solving chemical problems.
+It uses methods of theoretical chemistry incorporated into computer programs to calculate the structures and properties of molecules, groups of molecules, and solids.
+Computational chemists typically focus on developing and applying computer programs and methodologies to specific chemical questions.

+The complexity inherent in the many-body problem exacerbates the challenge of providing detailed descriptions of quantum mechanical systems.
+Computational results may complement information obtained by chemical experiments or predict unobserved chemical phenomena.

 History

 Building on the founding discoveries and theories in the history of quantum mechanics, the first theoretical calculations in chemistry were those of Walter Heitler and Fritz London in 1927, using valence bond theory.
 The books that were influential in the early development of computational quantum chemistry include Linus Pauling and E. Bright Wilson's 1935 Introduction to Quantum Mechanics – with Applications to Chemistry, Eyring, Walter and Kimball's 1944 Quantum Chemistry, Heitler's 1945 Elementary Wave Mechanics – with Applications to Quantum Chemistry, and later Coulson's 1952 textbook Valence, each of which served as primary references for chemists in the decades to follow.

 With the development of efficient computer technology in the 1940s, the solutions of elaborate wave equations for complex atomic systems began to be a realizable objective.
 In the early 1950s, the first semi-empirical atomic orbital calculations were performed.
 Theoretical chemists became extensive users of the early digital computers.
 One significant advancement was marked by Clemens C. J. Roothaan's 1951 paper in the Reviews of Modern Physics.
 This paper focused largely on the "LCAO MO" approach (Linear Combination of Atomic Orbitals Molecular Orbitals).
-For many years, it was the second-most cited paper in that journal.
 A very detailed account of such use in the United Kingdom is given by Smith and Sutcliffe.
 The first ab initio Hartree–Fock method calculations on diatomic molecules were performed in 1956 at MIT, using a basis set of Slater orbitals.
 For diatomic molecules, a systematic study using a minimum basis set and the first calculation with a larger basis set were published by Ransil and Nesbet respectively in 1960.
 The first polyatomic calculations using Gaussian orbitals were performed in the late 1950s.
 The first configuration interaction calculations were performed in Cambridge on the EDSAC computer in the 1950s using Gaussian orbitals by Boys and coworkers.
 By 1971, when a bibliography of ab initio calculations was published, the largest molecules included were naphthalene and azulene.
-Abstracts of many earlier developments in ab initio theory have been published by Schaefer.